JasperHof/JasperHof.github.io/_docs/technical.md

 **LDAK-KVIK** has two steps when used for single-SNP association analysis, and three steps when used for both single-SNP and gene-based association analysis.
 Below, we summarize the LDAK-KVIK algorithm for each step.
 For an extensive overview of the LDAK-KVIK algorithm, we refer to the [LDAK-KVIK publication](https://www.nature.com/articles/s41588-025-02286-z).

+**Please note**: It is not needed to use the full genotype data in LDAK-KVIK Step 1.
+Instead, we recommend using a subset of SNPs to compute LOCO PRS and estimate $$\lambda$$, which substantially reduces run time with minimal impact on statistical performance.
+The [Recommendations](/docs/recommendations) page provides example code for reducing the number of SNPs used in Step 1.

 ---

 **Step 1.** Construct LOCO PRS and estimate $$\lambda$$